 Returned Fulbright students often characterize the program as "life-changing," because it provides a substantial sojourn of one academic year in one other country, thereby affording a deep and significant understanding in one other country, thereby affording a deep and significant understanding of the host nation, its culture, and its people.
 In addition, a student Fulbrighter often has quite a unique experience, with frequent contact with US Embassy and consular staff in the host nation and access to interesting events during the Fulbright year.
 Finally, the prestige of this fellowship program is recognized around the world and indicates a distinguished student and global citizen.

-As your Interim Fulbright Program Officer, Dr. Hathaway is very interested in promoting the great opportunities offered by the Student Fulbright Program.
+Your Interim Fulbright Program Officer is very interested in promoting the great opportunities offered by the Student Fulbright Program.
 She looks forward to working with you to identify your own objectives, refine your project ideas, and provide feedback on your proposal.
 At the same time, your professors and academic advisor can provide the most appropriate perspectives on your proposal and essays.
 Please reach out to your department faculty and to others on campus who may be familiar with your project topic or with your proposed host country.

 The Student Fulbright Program offers English Teaching Assistantships in many nations around the world, including three in Southeast Asia: Indonesia, Malaysia, and Thailand.
 In a number of these nations no proficiency is required in the local language, making the opportunity quite open to students in nearly any major with an interest in teaching.
 This is a wonderful opportunity for students who are minoring in Southeast Asian Studies and who are looking for a way to practice their language skills and to experience the cultures of their regional interest.